wilfredinni/python-cheatsheet/docs/cheatsheet/manipulating-strings.md

 ## The Count Method

-Counts the number of occurences of a given character or substring in the string it is applied to.
+Counts the number of occurrences of a given character or substring in the string it is applied to.
 Can be optionally provided start and end index.

 ```python
 >>> sentence = 'one sheep two sheep three sheep four'